Docker EnterpriseEstimated reading time: 5 minutes

 - Authorizing requests via the UCP role-based access control model

 - Assigning nodes to a namespace by injecting a

 NodeSelectorautomatically to workloads via admission control

 - Keeping all nodes in both Kubernetes and Swarm orchestrator inventories

 - Fine-grained access control and privilege escalation prevention without

 - Resolving images of deployed workloads automatically, and accepting or rejecting images based on UCP’s signing-policy feature

-The default Docker EE installation includes both Kubernetes and Swarm components across the cluster, so every newly joined worker node is ready to schedule Kubernetes or Swarm workloads.
+The default Docker Enterprise installation includes both Kubernetes and Swarm components across the cluster, so every newly joined worker node is ready to schedule Kubernetes or Swarm workloads.